 Modest offers to pay some or all the travel and accommodation costs related to attendance at events may be accepted and must be declared.
-Offers which go beyond modest or are of a type that the ICB itself might not usually offer, need approval by the Director of Corporate Governance and Board Secretary should only be accepted in exceptional circumstances and must be declared.
+Offers which go beyond modest or are of a type that the ICB itself might not usually offer, need approval by the Director of Corporate Governance and Board Secretary Involvement / nominated ICB governance lead,-should only be accepted in exceptional circumstances and must be declared.
 A clear reason should be recorded on the gifts and hospitality register as to why it was permissible to accept travel and accommodation of this type.